taubmann/core/backend/inc/css/Readme.md

 2. download your Style with all components (full package)
 3. create a new unique Style-Folder under backend/inc/css/ (Folder has to be writable!)
 4. copy from the package/css/ images and the main stylesheet AND rename it to "jquery-ui.css" (no Version-Numbers!)
+5. copy the compressed Style-Hash from the Themeroller-URL
+6. decompress it via the Wizard extension/documentation/wizards/de_compress
-5. copy the Style-Hash from the Themeroller-URL into a File called "parameter.txt" in your Style-Folder (it is used to adapt some Values in the Base-CSS)
+7. save the decompressed hash into a File called "parameter.txt" in your Style-Folder (it is used to adapt some Values in the Base-CSS)
-6. Save / create a Thumbnail for the Style-Selector called "preview.png" and copy it to your Style-Folder
+8. Save / create a Thumbnail for the Style-Selector called "preview.png" and copy it to your Style-Folder
-7. run Admin_Wizards > Script-Manager > CSS-Packer
+9. run Admin_Wizards > Script-Manager > CSS-Packer

 Alternatives to ThemeRoller may be...